 Learning Outcomes

-Learning outcomes from any good public health degree should include the following.
+Learning outcomes from any good program should include the following.

 - Understands epidemiological principles underpinning disease prevention and control